habeebdindi/alx-backend-storage/README.md

-## This repository contains directories with python files.
+## This repository contains directories with SQL scripts.